Unexplained Critical Illnesses and Deaths

 - Reporting an Unexplained Critical Illnesses or Death

 How to report, testing provided, and examples of cases that should be reported.

 - Clinical Specimen Collection and Handling

-Types of specimens, collection and handling information, and shipping information.
+Types of specimens, collection and handling information, submission form, and shipping information.

 Testing provided through the Unexplained Critical Illness and Deaths Project for unexplained deaths that appear likely to have infectious etiologies will be primarily pathology-directed.
 Therefore, it is important when possible to provide optimal pathology specimens.

 - Unexplained Critical Illnesses and Deaths Statistics

 Minnesota Department of Health Disease Control Newsletter, Annual Summary of Communicable Diseases Reported to the Minnesota Department of Health.

 - Medical Examiner Infectious Deaths Surveillance Program (MED-X)